 This biosphere reserve comprises the Ordesa and Monte Perdido National Park ( 18% nucleus zone) and the Viñamala Hunting Reserve.
 It consists of the Ordesa Valley, a canyon with vertical walls, being the result of successive glaciations during the Quaternary period, and the valley of the Arazas River, confluent with the Ara River, with a large number of waterfalls.

-Administrative Division: 11 Municipalities have their territory in the Biosphere Reserve
+Administrative authorities: 11 municipalities have their territory in the biosphere reserves

 Highland stock-raising, essential for the stability of Alpine grasslands, and rural and nature tourism.